flickchicks/flick-backend/README.md

 ## Run

-Because this is a Django, RabbitMQ, Celery, PostgreSQL application, the backend is containerized and orchestrated with [Docker](https://www.docker.com/get-started) and Docker Swarm.
+Because this is a Django, Redis, Celery, PostgreSQL application, the backend is containerized and orchestrated with [Docker](https://www.docker.com/get-started) and Docker Swarm.
 Before we start, download [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 Once you've installed Docker, check that it is running by seeing if there is a whale at the top menu toolbar with `Docker Desktop is running`.

 Depending on if you are running in development mode or production mode, update `.env` with `DEBUG=1` for the former and `DEBUG=0` for the latter.
 Note that production mode will include things like checking against Facebook tokens, which will make it difficult to use in development.